 Desert Boots + Shorts

 Denim shorts, tailored dress shorts, casual shorts.
 Pairing a pair of desert boots with shorts isn’t a common thought but it works!
 It adds a hint of formality to the outfit without going overboard.
 Once again, to sock or not to sock?
-The choice is yours, my friend.
+The choice is yours.

 Desert Boots + Suits